The CEO of Laura Ingraham’s LifeZette Won’t Stop Talking About His Employees’ ‘Boobs and Butts’

 “She would be in the office,” a former employee recalled.
 “For periods of time she’d come in, do the radio show, she might stay in her studio for another hour working with her producers, and then she would go leave to write her book.”

 Another job under consideration was a top position in the Trump administration.
 Sources say she met with Eric Trump at the Four Seasons in Washington, D.C., during the presidential transition to interview for White House press secretary, a job that eventually went to former Republican Party spokesman Sean Spicer.
-“We were all on high alert that week,” one former employee said, wondering what would become of LifeZette, if Ingraham was offered the White House job.
+“We were all on high alert that week,” one former employee said, wondering what would become of LifeZette if Ingraham was offered the White House job.

 Sources also noted that Steve Bannon, Trump’s former White House chief strategist and campaign CEO, had also eyed Ingraham for the role, as his preferred pick over Spicer.
 Bannon and Ingraham go way back, and Ingraham has publicly defended Bannon as her “good friend” who was, as Ingraham would spin it, the target of a left-wing smear campaign particularly after the 2016 election.

 Ingraham had been “hanging out personally” with Trump during the primaries, the former employee said, and helping him craft speeches in the nationalist right-wing vernacular that Ingraham has honed during a career in talk radio.
-She didn’t land the press secretary gig, but Spicer threw a bone to Ingraham’s website in January when he kicked off a press briefing in the first week of the Trump presidency by fielding a question from LifeZette’s White House reporter.
+She didn’t land the press-secretary gig, but Spicer threw a bone to Ingraham’s website in January when he kicked off a press briefing in the first week of the Trump presidency by fielding a question from LifeZette’s White House reporter.

 In response to that get, Anthony told Poynter that same month that “the content is all our own, we’re staying away from salacious headlines and our audience is not necessarily Washington, D.C. people with time to dig into everything.
 We try to be less rhetoric-driven and to not chase clickbait.
 We’d like to think that a broader spectrum gives us a different perspective.”